zhongfu/tp/docs/UserGuide.md

 * job durations, and
 * the amount paid, or to be paid to the employee.

-Format: `export PERSON_INDEX`
+Format: `export EMPLOYEE_INDEX`

-Example: `export 3` exports the third person in the list.
+Example: `export 3` exports the third employee in the list.

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>

-This command updates the job list to show all jobs assigned to that person.
+This command updates the job list to show all jobs assigned to that employee.

 </div>